0827moon/CETRe/README.md

 This Event Tweet Retrieval tool is based on the content similarity between the Hashtags' Tf-idf(Term frequency - inverse document frequence).

 See the following paper:
 Xinyue Wang, [Laurissa Tokarchuk]( http://www.eecs.qmul.ac.uk/~laurissa), and [Stefan Poslad](http://www.eecs.qmul.ac.uk/~stefan) (2014).
-Identifying Relevant Event Content for Real-time Event Detection.
-To be appeared in Proceedings of the 2014 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM '14).
+[Identifying Relevant Event Content for Real-time Event Detection](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6921616).
+In Proceedings of the 2014 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM '14).

 Motivation
 ----------